5. Processing unidimensional data#

 The computation thereof on our example datasets is left as an exercise.

-Furthermore, kurtosis (or Fisher’s excess kurtosis, compare scipy.stats.kurtosis) can be used to describe whether an empirical distribution is heavy- or thin-tailed.
+Furthermore, kurtosis (Fisher’s excess kurtosis) describes whether an empirical distribution is heavy- or thin-tailed; compare scipy.stats.kurtosis.

-A box-and-whisker plot (box plot for short) depicts some noteworthy features of a data sample.
+A box-and-whisker plot (box plot for short) depicts many noteworthy features of a data sample all at the same time.

 plt.boxplot(heights, vert=False)